 Girl Power: Unlike many boy-and-robot pal books, Zoe’s role here is active.
 She utilizes basic engineering and problem-solving to try to overcome Robot’s programming and teach him imagination.
 Also, Zoe’s sense of style is pleasantly quirky.

 Diversity: Zoe is racially ambiguous, offering no real diversity.

 This series by Marvel comics features Lunella Lafayette, age 9, discovering the abilities she will use as the superhero Moon Girl.
 This volume introduces Moon Girl as she meets and partners up with Devil Dinosaur, a short-lived Jack Kirby character who first appeared in 1978.

 Girl Power: At the 2016 San Diego Comicon, Marvel announced that Moon Girl was now the smartest character in the entire Marvel Universe.
 In this volume, she faces off with The Hulk and refuses to be dismissed just because she is a little girl.
 Co-written by Amy Reeder, with art by Natacha Bustos.

-Diversity: Not only is she a super smart girl, but Moon Girl appears dark-skinned, as do her parents.
+Diversity: Not only is she a super smart girl, but Moon Girl appears dark-skinned with natural hair, as do her parents.
 This aspect of her identity is not discussed overtly within the context of this volume, but is visually apparent.
 Lead artist, Natacha Bustos, identifies as Chilean and Afro-Brazilian.